aeham-alkhateb/E-solutins/README.md

-Hablar
+Hosting mangment system
-helps you to learn new language by watching videos and having fun has a client system and teachers system to add their lessons
+allow clients to buy new hosting plan or upgrade it while having full control on the hosting plan have a support system & AI support